Alvinceleste2/.dotfiles/README.md

 > [!IMPORTANT]
 > It is recommended to read the full `README` file before following this steps.
 It is intendeed that the user is aware of how GNU Stow works as well as the way dotfailes are organised.

-To use the dotfiles only a few steps are required.
+To install the dotfiles only a few steps are required.

 - Clone this repo into your `$(HOME)` folder inside your system.
 I recommend using something like `dotfiles/` or `.dotfiles` for its name.